-Federations and Welfare Funds across the country who had the privilege of knowing and working with Norman the ranks of competent Center Execu-Godfrey mourns his passing as a personal as well as a professional loss.
-No fection for Norman Godfrey as a man one was more beloved by his associates.
-He was an example of devotion to his profession, his community and to his keep alive his place among us. people.
+Everyone in the Council of Jewish Federations and Welfare Funds across the country who had the privilege of knowing and working with Norman Godfrey mourns his passing as a personal as well as a professional loss.
+No one was more beloved by his associates.
+He was an example of devotion to his profession, his community and to his people.
 We share with the Jewish community and Jewish Federation of Portland the great sadness of this hour, and extend our deep sympathy to his family.
-Association